-- a.
-The Group used 0% as its expected dividend yield, based on historic policies and future plans. - b.
-The Parent-Company's Common Stock is quoted on the Over the Counter ("OTC").
+- I. The Group used 0% as its expected dividend yield, based on historic policies and future plans. - II.
+The Parent-Company common stocks are quoted on the Over the Counter ("OTC").
 However, the Group considers its share price as it is traded on OTC to not be an appropriate representation of fair value, since it is not traded on an active market.
 The Group determined that the market is inactive due to low level of activity of the Parent Company's Common Stock, stale or non-current price quotes and price quotes that vary substantially either over time or among market makers.
-Consequently, the price of the Parent-Company's Common Stock has been determined based on the April 2021 Private placement units of Common Stock and Warrants at a per unit purchase price of \$0.64.
-In order to evaluate the price per share, the Warrant value has been deducted from the total unit price. - c.
+Consequently, the price of the Parent-Company's Common Stock has been determined based on the April 2021 and July 2022 Private placement units of Common Stock and Warrants at a per unit purchase price of \$0.64 and \$0.88 respectively.
+In order to evaluate the price per share, the Warrant value has been deducted from the total unit price. - III.
 As the Company is at its early stage of operation, there is not sufficient historical volatility for the expected term of the stock options.
-Therefore, the Group uses an average historical share price volatility based on an analysis of reported data for a peer group of comparable publicly traded companies which were selected based upon industry similarities. - d.
-The Group determined the risk-free interest rate by using a weighted-average equivalent to the expected term based on the U.S. Treasury yield curve in effect as of the date of grant.
+Therefore, the Group uses an average historical share price volatility based on an analysis of reported data for a peer group of comparable publicly traded companies which were selected based upon industry similarities. - IV.
+The Group determined the risk-free interest rate by using a weighted-average equivalent to the expected term based on the U.S. Treasury yield curve in effect as of the date of grant. - V. The expected life of the granted options was determined based on the estimated behavior of the grantees; since most of the grantees are executives, the Company assumed that the large majority of the options will be exercised prior to their expiration.